Ayoub-Khasawneh/Just_Phisher/README.md

 # Just_Phiser
-Just_Phiser is an educational project developed for one of the courses in my university and its an Ethical Phishing Tool for Security Awareness
+Just_Phiser is an educational project developed for one of the courses in my university and its a Phishing Tool for Security Awareness

 ## Installation
 ```